 I drank and ate a lot of fermented foods during my last pregnancy which meant I in

 took plenty of probiotics.
-I believe it’s what helped me avoid Strep B which meant no antibiotics during labor (major win in my book).
-Wether that was the true cause or not, I believe it’s what helped with my over gut health and avoidance of Strep B. Plus everything you’re intaking at this stage gets passed along to baby via breastmilk when their born, so keep it up.
+I believe it’s what helped me avoid certain bacterial infections particular to pregnancy, which meant no antibiotics during labor (major win in my book).
+Wether that was the true cause or not, I believe it’s what helped with my over gut health and avoidance of the unwanted bacteria.
+Plus everything you’re intaking at this stage gets passed along to baby via breastmilk when their born, so keep it up.

 - PB Assist+ Probiotic – you can purchase it here

 Now I don’t mean start up any regiments that you hadn’t already been doing that are rigorous.
 I just mean, exercises & stretches to help prepare body as well as keep yourself feeling the best possible.
 For most of my exercising, I use a stability ball and you can find them here